esciencecenter-digital-skills/medical-image-processing/episodes/anonymization.md

 ![Image after masking in one area.](fig/masked_us.png){alt='Non-Identifiable masked ultrasound'}

-Note there are other valid solutions, but these two are very common and straightforward.

-Finally, you could always just chop off the offending part so to speak, and resize:
+Finally, you could always just chop off the offending part so to speak, and resize.
+However if you examine the image when we try this solution you should notice that the image has changed in aspect ratio, thus pixels values have changed.
+This may not be the ideal solution for situations when you want to maintain the exact image pixels.
+Nonetheless you can crop and resize as below:

 ```python
 from skimage.transform import resize